Min Kao: Personal life

 Kao is married to Fan Kao.
 They have a son, Ken Kao, who is a film producer, and a daughter, Jen Kao, who is a fashion designer.
 They reside in Leawood, Kansas.
 In 2011, he purchased an apartment in 15 Central Park West, Manhattan, New York City.
-He is selling his Kansas City area residence for $5 million as he spends the majority of his time in Manhattan.
+He spends the majority of his time in Manhattan.

 As of February 2020, his personal wealth was estimated at $4.1 billion.

+In 2021 Kao was selected by the Carnegie Corporation as a "Great Immigrant, Great American".